cruxlang/crux/design/mutability.md

-# Mutability in Sneak
+# Mutability in Crux

-Sneak is at its heart a practical, functional language, and first-class mutability is part of that.
+Crux is at its heart a practical, functional language, and first-class mutability is part of that.

-Sneak offers mutable data via two mechanisms:  let bindings and record fields.
+Crux offers mutable data via two mechanisms:  let bindings and record fields.

 ## Mutable `let` Bindings